KrAsH-CoD3/gabrielrih-callmebot/README.md

 Reference: https://www.callmebot.com/blog/free-api-whatsapp-messages/

 - Then, you must inform the phone numbers and the api key in the configuration file.
-This config file must be created using the name "config.yml" in the "callMeBot" folder.
+This config file must be created using the name "credentials.yml" in the "config" folder.
 The structure must be like this and you can set more than one phone number:

 ```yaml